syncfusion-content/java-file-format-docs/java-file-formats/word-library/Installation/offline-installer/how-to-install.md

 The steps below show how to install the Essential Studio<sup style="font-size:70%">&reg;</sup> FileFormats installer.

-1. Open the Syncfusion<sup style="font-size:70%">&reg;</sup> FileFormats offline installer file from downloaded location by double-clicking it.
+1. Open the Syncfusion<sup style="font-size:70%">&reg;</sup> FileFormats offline installer file from the downloaded location by double-clicking it.
 The Installer Wizard automatically opens and extracts the package.

     ![Installer extraction wizard](images/Step-by-Step-Installation_img1.png)